 A few years ago, I went to so many meetings that I thought it was a waste of time.
 Indeed, a meeting confirmed my thoughts.
 I’ll tell you about it.

 I was invited to attend a product launch meeting where I was the main topic of the meeting.
 So I was prepared: my speech was ready, I knew the purpose of the meeting and above all, I knew why I was there!
-However, for my neighbour, it was a completely different reality.
+However, for my neighbor, it was a completely different reality.
 Let me explain.

 When he arrived, he asked me if I knew why I was there.
-Innocently, I told him no, I did not know why I attended this meeting and, to my surprise, him either!!
+Innocently, I told him no, I did not know why I attended this meeting and, to my surprise…him either!!
 He even told me that to make sure he didn’t miss anything, he invited his colleagues to also join the meeting, just in case!

 Deep inside, I realized that we needed to help companies better manage their meetings, to achieve operational efficiency.
 At first, I thought that Voxlog could be the ideal tool to help me prepare and hold more efficient meetings.
 However, Voxlog is a recording tool with added notes and in this case, I needed a note tool that could be used as a recording tool to improve our statements.